stefvanhooijdonk/roon-steelseries-nowplaying-tray/README.md

-## Roon Now Playing as an Tray Application
+## Roon Now Playing as a Tray Application

 ## Introduction
 Experiment to have a Roon zone publish now playing song info to my Steelseries keyboard OLED screen using a Steelseries Gamesense App.